hammad-r-javed/micro-sailor-plugin/README.md

 # Sailor
-Sailor is a code navigation plugin for the Micro editor.
+Sailor is a code navigation plugin for the [Micro editor](https://micro-editor.github.io/)

 ## Installation
 ### Requirements